The four-masters were utterly different vessels to the far more common barques

 - Falls of Clyde (Britain 1878, iron full-rigged ship)

-will be returned to Scotland in 2018 for restoration.
+will be returned to Scotland for restoration in 2020 or soon after.

 So a decade after the book appeared, none of the surviving four-masters has